autocorr/faust_line_imaging/docs/source/userguide.rst

    # even if "under the hood" the processes are being applied to each
    # sub-image or "chunk".
    full_config = ImageConfig.from_name('CB68', '244.936GHz_CS')

    # To get the frequency chunk with issues, we manually retrieve the
    # `ImageConfig` instances for every chunk.
    chunked_configs = full_config.duplicate_into_chunks()
    problematic_config = chunked_configs.get_chunk_from_channel(238)

    # Restart tclean interactively using the existing clean mask and model.
    problematic_config.clean_line(ext='clean', restart=True, interactive=True)
    # ^ The casaviewer will appear for manual masking.
 Identify the channel
    #   with the offending emission (the channel indices will now be of the chunk)
    #   and draw an addition to the mask.
 Often times it suffices to select
    #   the "blue rightward arrow" icon immediately if the emission is faint.

+   # Postprocess the results to reproduce the final full-cube products
    chunked_configs.postprocess(ext='clean')

 Alternatively, the procedure used to generate the initial "seed" mask can be